-Contribution 3: Efficient and scalable compilation (§3.4).
-Considering the rich semantics the desired IR supports, conducting an optimization problem could be a package solution for compilation.
-However, creating and solving MILP could be very time-consuming, as the #constraints of MILP would exponentially grow with complexity of intents.
-What is worse, though many MILP solvers can leverage multiple CPUs [3, 7], they do not guarantee a performance boost, due to the large overhead of synchronization and timing [29, 38].
+Contribution 3: Practical and feasible compilation (Section III-D).
+A mature solution for compiling the rich semantics supported by the desired IR is to conduct an optimization problem.
+However, creating and solving MILP could be very time-consuming, as the number of constraints of MILP would exponentially grow with complexity of intents.
+What is worse, though many MILP solvers can leverage multiple CPUs [22], [23], they do not guarantee a performance boost, due to the large overhead of synchronization and timing [24], [25].

 CODER applies a series of heuristics to greatly reduce the problem scale, and make the solving process highly parallel.
 We then formulate a much smaller MILP, which can be solved in moderate time even for a large network.
+Note that mapping the complex intents into the large networks is an extremely difficult problem, and CODER's goal is not to fundamentally conquer such problem, instead, its focus is to make the compilation much more feasible (i.e., can finish within moderate time) for real intents in real topology.